AirVPN VPN Review

 Torrent

-AirVPN is very good for torrenting.
+AirVPN is great for torrenting.
 It allows you to download P2P files and doesn't have a data limit.
 Its security is acceptable, as it keeps your IP address and DNS queries within its tunnel while you use it.
 However, its kill switch doesn't work properly, as it allows some unencrypted traffic to leak past the VPN in the event of a system reboot.
-It also lacks anonymity-preserving registration options, as it requires an email address and password to create an account.
-That said, you can pay with a variety of cryptocurrencies.
+You can pay with a variety of cryptocurrencies and sign up without an email address for more anonymity.

 Pros